pokhbis/ghurbo-clientSide/README.md

-# Welcome to GHURBO tourism service
+## Welcome to GHURBO tourism service

-To visite the Ghurbo website please click [GHURBO](https://ghurbo-client.web.app/).
+To visit the Ghurbo website please click [GHURBO](https://ghurbo-client.web.app/).

-## About GHURBO
+### About GHURBO

-GHURBO is one of the leading tourism services provider in this country.
-Our team of experts are always ready to help people to explore new experiences of life during their free time.
-We provide all around services related to tourism like, planning, budgeting, guide, booking, emergency medical services if necessary etc. With 8+ years of experience we are happy to serve people to enjoy their life fully during vacation.
+GHURBO is tourism services providing website.
+Here user can book for a tourist destination.
+Tourist spot,costing etc related information are also provided here.
+User can read the review of other people in the review section.
+If a user book multiple destinations, he/she can see his/her all bookings.
+Admin can add new destinations.
+User have to register and log-in into the website for booking.

 ### Five Bullet Points About GHURBO

 #### 1. This website has been built using React, Bootstrap,Vanilla CSS as front end component.
 MongoDb and Heroku has been used in back end.

-#### 2. This website fulfills all the requirements asked by the P.Hero team.
+#### 2. This website facilitates tourism related services.

-#### 3. All codes and components are optimized at the best possible ways.
+#### 3. Clients have to register and stay logged in to get the services.

-#### 4. All rights about code, other components and frame works are reserved by the development team.
+#### 4. This website is fully responsive for desktop and mobile platform.

-#### 5. User should read all the related documents before using the services of this website.
-We do not bear any kind of responsibility if monetary fraud happen or quality of services do not meet clients expectations.
+#### 5. Admin can add new destinations into the popular tours section.